goibacache/Intruder-Tools/README.md

 # How to install?

-Just grab this [UnityPackage](https://github.com/goibacache/Intruder-Tools/releases) from the releases tab (click the 3 dots on the top right and hit "download") and add it to your project!
+Just grab this [UnityPackage](https://github.com/goibacache/Intruder-Tools/releases) from the releases tab (click the ".unitypackage" file and you'll start the download) and then add it to your project!
 You'll get a new menu like this!

 ![New menu](https://github.com/goibacache/Intruder-Tools/blob/main/Release/imgs/Menu.png)